Union Miners Cemetery

 Today, Macoupin County remains a primarily rural area with a strong agricultural heritage.
 It boasts numerous historic sites and landmarks, including the Macoupin County Courthouse and the Blackburn College campus.
 The county continues to be a hub for farming and agribusiness, while also embracing tourism and other industries to diversify its economy.

-This timeline provides a condensed summary of the historical journey of Macoupin County, Illinois.
+This timeline provides a concise overview of the key events in the history of Macoupin County, Illinois.